 Because over the years I’ve reviewed many of these schemes, which are basically all just variations of the same underlying system.
 They just brand it differently.

-For example, here’s some of programs I’ve reviewed that are virtually identical to Home Profits System, just under a different name:
+For example, here are some of the programs I’ve reviewed that are virtually identical to Home Profits System, just under a different name:

 You can click any of the links above to read my review of each, to see exactly what I mean by how similar they are.
 They use different names and alias’ like Kelly Simmons, Bobbie Robinson, April Matthews and Cynthia Sprinter (to name a few).
 But they’re all pretty much the same.